sherwino/jereleng/src/pages/index.md

 image: /img/home-jumbotron.jpg
 heading: Detailed
 subheading: Specializing in drafting technical shop drawings in South FL for Fabrication | Construction | Permitting | 3D Modeling.
-button: "See our recent projects"
+button: "See some of our works"
 mainpitch:
   title: 'Let us design your next project'
   description: >